Top SEM and SEO Tips

 After a few hours work looking into this, this turned out really easy to implement using jQuery and server side PHP programming as follows:

-On the client side the following HTML code needs adding to the page:
+On the client side the following HTML code needs adding to the page (note this is older code – for newer code follow link at bottom):

 <form action="/SaveToExcel.php" method="post" target="_blank"